 Cargo and Mercer, ‘The Value and Challenges of Participatory Research’.

-The concept of scalability has been operationalized under 3 different categories in the survey (deep -, out -, and up scalability), however, after a dimension reduction process in the analysis (explanatory and confirmatory factor analysis), it has been decided to compile the sub-variables of scalability into one single scalability variable because of the similarity of their explained variances.
+The concept of scalability has been operationalised under 3 different categories in the survey (deep -, out -, and up scalability), however, after a dimension reduction process in the analysis (explanatory and confirmatory factor analysis), it has been decided to compile the sub-variables of scalability into one single scalability variable because of the similarity of their explained variances.
 Either because of the similarity of concepts or because of the lack of the knowledge on different forms of scalability the responses under different categories were highly similar.

 Noi: Nature of Involvement.